 Mexican firm takes millions of barrels of Venezuelan crude in oil-for-food swap

-Venezuela has swapped millions of barrels of crude for supplies of corn and water trucks under an oil-for-food deal struck with a Mexican firm, in an effort to secure imports amid tightening U.S. sanctions, according to the company and loading schedules.
-As Venezuela's state-run oil company PDVSA has seen its portfolio of customers dwindle due to the U.S. sanctions aimed at ousting socialist President Nicolas Maduro, Mexican firm Libre Abordo SA has emerged as a major lifter of its crude.
+Venezuela has swapped millions of barrels of crude for supplies of corn and water trucks under an oil-for-food deal struck with a Mexican firm, in an effort to secure imports amid tightening U.S. sanctions, according to the company and export schedules.
+The privately owned Mexican firm, Libre Abordo SA, which has no previous experience in the oil sector, has emerged as a major lifter of Venezuela's crude as the state-run oil company PDVSA has seen its portfolio of customers dwindle due to sanctions aimed at ousting socialist President Nicolas Maduro.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)